seapiphany/the-java-spring-boot-plan/README.md

 # 🌱 the-java-spring-boot-plan

-A focused 2-week study roadmap designed to build and sharpen backend development skills with Java, Spring Boot, RESTful APIs, and cloud-native tools — all aligned with real-world job requirements.
+This study plan is designed to build and sharpen backend development skills with Java, Spring Boot, RESTful APIs, and cloud-native tools — all aligned with real-world job requirements.

 ## 📌 What's Inside?